imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Infrastructure edition.md

     ![In the function apps pane, under Function, the ProcessOrderExternalizations ID parameter value is circled. under Logs, the same ID value is circled.](media/image132.png "Function apps pane")

-    >**Note**: If when selecting the Monitor tab a request to configure Application Insights is displayed, choose Switch to classic view.
+    >**Note**: If when selecting the Monitor tab, a request to configure Application Insights is displayed, choose Switch to classic view.

     ![In the Monitor tab, the Switch to classic view is circled.](media/image132a.png "Monitor tab Application Insights request")